twitter/communitynotes/documentation/contributing/notes-on-media.md

 ![Rating screen with callout: This note is about the image and could be shown on all posts that contain the same image](../images/notes-on-media-03.png)

 Currently, this feature supports posts with a single image or single video.
 We may expand it to cover multiple media and new media types.

-## Earning the ability to write notes on media

-Contributors can write notes on media if they have sufficient [Writing Impact](writing-and-rating-impact.md):
-* Contributors with 2+ Writing Impact can write notes on media, and their notes get associated with other posts with matching media if there is sufficient agreement from raters that the note will be helpful on all posts with matching media
-* Contributors with 10+ Writing Impact can write notes on media, and their notes are automatically associated with other posts with matching media